-This paper has addressed reflexivity using a questioning-based approach: what it is, when it is used, how it is applied and why it is essential.
-The interpersonal nature of qualitative data collection and active involvement of the researcher.
-Reflexivity fosters transparency, and accountability while promoting ethical application of the research process.
+This paper addresses reflexivity using a questioning-based approach, examining what it is, when it is used, how it is applied, and why it is essential to the interpersonal nature of qualitative data collection and the active involvement of the researcher.
+Reflexivity fosters transparency and accountability, promoting the ethical application of the research process.

 Researchers, supervisors and educators can draw lessons from this.
 Reflexivity should be included in the research process right from conceptualisation to dissemination.
-A variety of reflexive tools such as journals, memos and positionality statements can be adopted for this purpose.
-Creation of an environment such as supervisor or peer support to engage in critical discussion of researcher's positionality.
+A variety of reflexive tools, such as journals, memos, and positionality statements, can be adopted for this purpose.
+Creation of an environment, such as supervisor or peer support, to engage in a critical discussion of the researcher's positionality.
 Educators and supervisors should teach and support their students to imbibe the skill of being a reflexive researcher.

-Future research should focus on interdisciplinary and intercultural application of reflexivity and the practice in different institutional settings.
-A continuous engagement in reflexive practice improves the validity of our research as well as strengthening our engagement with the human experiences at its heart.
+Future research should focus on the interdisciplinary and intercultural applications of reflexivity and the practice in different institutional settings.
+Continuous engagement in reflexive practice enhances the validity of our research while strengthening our connection to the human experiences at its heart.